aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

    :description: Modeling for secure apps deployed on AIMMS PRO – Part 2: Uploading and Downloading files.
    :keywords: secure, upload, download

 This article explains how you can upload and download files to and from AIMMS PRO Storage.

-.. topic:: File Sharing Series

-    This article is part of a series of three to enable AIMMS app developers to model file sharing securely.
-See also:

-    * In :doc:`../120/120-pro-user-groups`, we covered AIMMS PRO User groups and how they can be used to authorize access to information within your AIMMS Apps.
-    * In :doc:`../115/115-Securing-File-Access` we'll find out how to securely arrange file sharing.
+Please use the following project to follow this article:

+    :download:`AIMMS project download <model/MovingUpAndDown.zip>`

 Overview of AIMMS PRO Storage
 -------------------------------